wduquette/molt/notes/journal.md

     *   Or, possibly, Value should have additional helper methods and `From<T>` implementations, e.g., `From<&MoltValue>`, `From<&Vec<String>>`

+### 2019-07-04 (Thursday)
+*   Added tests to interp.rs for the context cache.
+*   Updated Molt to use Rustyline 5 instead of Rustyline 3, because Rustyline 3 doesn't compile with Rust 1.36.
+(Kind of shocked that Rustyline 5 has jumped two versions!)
+*   Added ContextCommandFunc and `Interp::add_context_command`, for commands that use use the context cache.
+    *   And revised the "bench" tool's `measure` command to use it.
+*   Noticed that `Interp::wrong_num_args_for_proc` needed work.
+    *   It's now a CommandProc method, and works directly with Values.

 ### 2019-07-03 (Wednesday)
 *   Implemented the context cache in Interp, for use by command definitions.
     *   It's in use by the benchmark app.